Hurricane Irene: Mid-Atlantic

 In New Jersey, Governor Chris Christie declared a state of emergency on August 25, with President Obama reaffirming the declaration nationally by August 27.
-Mandatory evacuations were ordered for all of Cape May County and all Atlantic County shore communities east of Route 9, prompting Atlantic City's first evacuation in history.
+Mandatory evacuations were ordered for all of Cape May County and all Atlantic County shore communities east of US 9, prompting Atlantic City's first evacuation in history.
 About 1,500 National Guard troops were deployed in New Jersey.
 One National Guard outfit was deployed to flood-prone Manville, NJ, (which was also devastated by Hurricane Floyd in 1999) A couple of National Guardsman attempted to drive two of their deep-water-capable FMTVs through the flooding, but the floodwaters were too deep.
 The vehicles were overtaken by the waters beneath a dipping Conrail underpass on South Main Street.
 The Guardsmen were photographed and videotaped by onlookers above them on the train bridge, and both photos and videos went viral over social media.
 Mandatory evacuations were also ordered for all of Long Beach Island in Ocean County and the Barnegat Peninsula.
 To relieve evacuation traffic, toll operations were temporarily suspended on the Garden State Parkway south of the Raritan River and on the Atlantic City Expressway.
 Residents of low-lying areas of Hudson County along the Hudson River and Upper New York Bay were advised to evacuate.

 Governor of New York Andrew Cuomo declared a state of emergency on August 26, and that day issued a mandatory evacuation order for low-lying areas of New York City.
 A day prior, New York City Mayor Michael Bloomberg had announced that the city would prepare to create "an enormous shelter system" for residents without access to higher ground.
 President Barack Obama issued a state of emergency declaration for the New York metropolitan area, freeing federal disaster funds, and tasking the Federal Emergency Management Agency and the Department of Homeland Security to coordinate disaster relief efforts.
 Cuomo deployed 2,000 National Guard troops to assist police, the Metropolitan Transportation Authority (MTA) and the Port Authority in New York and Long Island.
 Possible rising seawater levels from storm surge and a predicted high tide led to a complete shutdown of the MTA, the nation's largest mass transit system.
 All subway, bus, and commuter rail service in New York City was halted at noon on August 27.
 Four area hospitals began evacuating patients on August 26; sixteen nursing homes and adult care facilities were also evacuated.
-The New York International Fringe Festival cancelled all performances for August 27, and 28, as did all Broadway shows for those days.
-The United States Tennis Association cancelled special events planned for the 2011 US Open.
+The New York International Fringe Festival canceled all performances for August 27 and 28, as did all Broadway shows for those days.
+The United States Tennis Association canceled special events planned for the 2011 US Open.